 Parents/Carers are responsible for online behaviour incidents amongst young people that occurs outside the school day and off the school premises.
 However, often incidents that occur online impact the school day.
-Staff are to sanction pupils when their behaviour online poses a threat or causes harm to another pupil.
+Staff are able to give pupils consequences when their behaviour online poses a threat or causes harm to another pupil.